 The first decision is how to begin the anesthetic on an uncooperative child.
 Options for anesthesia induction include:

 - Intramuscular sedation.
 A typical recipe is the combination of 2 mg/kg of ketamine, 0.2 mg of midazolam, and .02 mg/kg of atropine.
-These three medications are drawn up in a single syringe and injected into either the deltoid muscle at the shoulder or into the muscle of the buttock.
+These three medications are drawn up in a single syringe and injected into either the deltoid muscle at the shoulder or into the muscle of the anterior thigh.
 Ketamine is a general anesthetic drug that induces unconsciousness and relieves pain.
 Midazolam is a benzodiazepine which induces sleepiness and decreases anxiety.
 Ketamine can cause intense dreams which may be frightening.
 Midazolam is given because it minimizes ketamine dreams.
 Atropine offsets the increased oral secretions induced by ketamine.
 Within minutes after the injection of these three drugs, the child will become sleepy and unresponsive, and the anesthesiologist can take the child from the parent’s arms and bring the patient into the operating room.
 Most anesthesiologists will insert an intravenous catheter into the patient’s arm at this point, so any further doses of ketamine, midazolam, or propofol can be administered through the IV.

 - Oral sedation with a dose of 0.5-0.75 mg/kg of oral midazolam syrup (maximum dose 20 mg).
 If the child will tolerate drinking the oral medication, the child will become sleepy within 15- 20 minutes.
 At this point, the anesthesiologist can take the patient away from the parent and proceed into the operating room, where either an intravenous anesthetic or an inhaled sevoflurane anesthetic can be initiated.

 MONITORING THE PATIENT: